oslokommune/okctl/docs/rfc/0002-git-commit-messages.md

 * We will get a git history that can be traced back to its background, giving more context.
 * When browsing commit history on github.com, github automatically creates links to the github issue, so you'll be able to click the "#123" part of the commit message to get directly to the issue.
+* To find a Trello card given your number, put the card number into the search box.